 Compared with the existing conventional ship on the route, Sterna, Elektra carries 40% more vehicles but with 60% less emissions and the electricity cost is trivial: just €5 (US$6) of electricity per crossing, Mr Rosin estimated.
 Vehicle emissions are also reduced, since queuing at peak times has been reduced from three hours to 20 minutes.

 Much of the emission saving comes from taking account of the source of the electric power: mostly generated by nuclear and hydro-electric stations, Mr Rosin said.

-Design work on the ferries was done by Deltamarin of the Netherlands and StoGda Ship Design & Engineering, which is based in Poland where the ship was built at Crist Shipyard.
+Design work on the ferries was done by Deltamarin of Finland and StoGda Ship Design & Engineering, which is based in Poland where the ship was built at Crist Shipyard.

 Deltmarin’s brief was to prepare an outline design for the ship and an outline definition of its energy storage and shore supply requirements.

 Head of sales and marketing at Deltamarin, Kristian Knaapi, told PST that this included a wide range of topics, including studying the project’s feasibility and defining all the ship’s main values ready for the next stage of development.
 “If the concept phase is not performed properly, the vessel will not be feasible,” he said.